jasminder/SLMS-api/db.md

 ---

-ok , using that schema the way i create logic is by using route, controller , schema and service where route is import express from 'express'; import validate from
+ok , using that schema the way i create logic is by using route, controller , schema and service where route is the way create a logic is by usinga pattern of routes , controllers and services like routes is adminFeeRoute .route('/create-fee-template-and-feePayments-records-for-active-students-by-subject-group') .post(validate(feeTemplateSchema), protectRoute, restrict('ADMIN'), asyncErrorHandler(createFeeTemplateHandler)); controller is export const createFeeTemplateHandler = async (req: Request<{}, {}, FeeTemplateDataSchema['body'], {}>, res: Response, next: NextFunction)
-'../../../middleware/validateResource'; import { asyncErrorHandler } from '../../../utils/asyncErrorHandler'; import { protectRoute } from '../../../middleware/protectRoutes'; import { restrict } from
-'../../../middleware/restrict'; import { defaultSelectActiveStudentsForFeeCreationSchema, feeTemplateQueryByTermIdSchema, feeTemplateSchema, feeTemplateUndoSchema, findAllActiveStudentsForFeeCreationSchema, searchActiveStudentsForfeeCreationSchema, selectActiveStudentsForFeeCreationSchema } from '../../../schema/admin.dto/admin.fee.dto/admin.fee.dto'; import {
-createFeeTemplateHandler, defaultSelectActiveStudentsForFeeCreationHandler, fetchFeeTemplatesByTermHandler, findActiveStudentsForFeeCreationHandler, getCurrentTermSubjectGroupsHandler, searchActiveStudentsForFeeCreationHandler, selectActiveStudentsForFeeCreationHandler, undoCreateFeeTemplateHandler } from '../../../controller/admin.controller/admin.fee.controller/admin.fee.controller';

-const adminFeeRoute = express.Router();

-// routes/feeTemplateRoutes.js adminFeeRoute .route('/create-fee-template-and-feePayments-records-for-active-students-by-subject-group') .post(validate(feeTemplateSchema), protectRoute,
-restrict('ADMIN'), asyncErrorHandler(createFeeTemplateHandler)); controller is export const createFeeTemplateHandler = async (req: Request<{}, {}, FeeTemplateDataSchema['body'], {}>, res: Response,
-next: NextFunction) => { const feeTemplateData = req.body; const result = await createFeeTemplateAndPayments(feeTemplateData); res.status(201).json(result); }; schema is // schema/feeTemplateSchema.js
+=> { const feeTemplateData = req.body; const result = await createFeeTemplateAndPayments(feeTemplateData); res.status(201).json(result); }; and service is export async function
-import { z } from 'zod';

-export const feeTemplateSchema = z.object({ body: z.object({ studentIds: z.array(z.string()), interval: z.string(), invoiceName: z.string(), notes: z.string(), month: z.string(), year: z.string(),
-termName: z.string(), termId: z.string(), termSubjectGroupName: z.string(), termSubjectGroupId: z.string(), dueDate: z.string(), amount: z.string() }) }); export type FeeTemplateDataSchema =
-z.infer<typeof feeTemplateSchema>; and service logic is export async function createFeeTemplateAndPayments(feeTemplateData: FeeTemplateDataSchema['body']) { const { studentIds, month, year, termId, termSubjectGroupId, dueDate, amount, termName, termSubjectGroupName, interval, notes, invoiceName } = feeTemplateData;
+createFeeTemplateAndPayments(feeTemplateData: FeeTemplateDataSchema['body']) { const { studentIds, month, year, termId, termSubjectGroupId, dueDate, amount, termName, termSubjectGroupName, interval, notes, invoiceName } = feeTemplateData;

     // Execute all operations in a transaction return db.$transaction(async (prisma) => {